Hyundai’s Response to COVID-19

 - Implemented extensive protocols to provide safe, secure and sanitized workspaces for all team members

-- These proactive measures include pre-screening for temperature; physical distancing guidelines in workstations and break areas; staggered shifts; expanding existing cleaning protocols and health and safety communication materials
+- These proactive measures included pre-screening for temperature; physical distancing guidelines in workstations and break areas; staggered shifts; expanding existing cleaning protocols and health and safety communication materials

 - Suspended public tours

-- As part of the Hyundai Hope On Wheels® test donation, HMMA is providing 10,000 COVID-19 RT-PCR tests developed by Seegene to Montgomery and surrounding counties
+- As part of the Hyundai Hope On Wheels® test donation, HMMA provided 10,000 COVID-19 RT-PCR tests developed by Seegene to Montgomery and surrounding counties

 - Donated 450 boxed lunches to nurses, emergency room teams, and intensive care unit teams at Jackson Hospital in Montgomery, Baptist Hospital in Montgomery (South/East), and Baptist Hospital in Prattville on April 9, April 14, and April 16

 - All employees worked from home in compliance with California Governor Gavin Newsom’s “Safer at Home” order.
 The Hyundai National Headquarters building in Fountain Valley was closed.

 - Suspended all travel

 - Provided all full-time employees up to 10 extra days of paid time off for those directly impacted by the coronavirus